idealhs/Dingtalk.Stream/README.md

 # **Dingtalk Stream Mode .NET Unofficial SDK**

-Unofficial .NET implantation of Dingtalk stream mode.
+Unofficial .NET implementation of Dingtalk stream mode.

 It handles the authcation, keep-alive and response of push event.